mossbanay/Psychology-3-4/Questions/Chapter11.md

 - The learned aversion often fails to generalise to situations other than those under which the learning took place.

 # Learning Activity 11.10

+#### Define trial and error learning

+Trial and error learning involves trying many alternatives until a desired outcome is achieved.

+#### Give an example of trial and error learning in everyday life

+Learning to play a new video game without a tutorial level.

+#### Mardi tries several new routes to school and eventually discovers the quickest, which she decides to use every day.
+Explain Mardi's behaviour and discovery with reference to trial and error learning theory

+Mardi has a desire to get to school as quick as possible (motivation), and tries out several routes (exploration).
+Some are slower (incorrect response) and some are quicker (correct response).
+Eventually she finds a route that was quicker than her old route, meaning she can get to school faster than she previously could (reward).

+#### Is 'learning through mistakes' a suitable alternative name for trial and error learning?
+Explain your answer

+Trial and error learning relies on correct responses and incorrect responses being achieved.
+With solely mistakes, an individual won't properly learn.

+#### What are two key differences between classical conditioning and trial and error learning?

+- Classical conditioning is unable to explain learning that occurs from intentional experiences as well as learning of complex actions which aren't simply reflexive
+- Classical conditioning involves creating an association between two stimuli, whereas in trial and error learning there is only a single stimuli.

 # Learning Activity 11.11
 # Learning Activity 11.12
 # Learning Activity 11.13